CLASSIFICATION NO. 126

 - Participates in budget preparation and administration; prepares cost estimates; monitors and controls expenditures within an assigned division or section.

-- Conducts initial investigation of citizen and inmate complaints against members of the Corrections staff; completes reports and recommends corrective action as necessary to resolve complaints; responds to labor grievances and interacts with union representatives.
+- Conducts initial investigation of citizen and inmate complaints against members of the Jail staff; completes reports and recommends corrective action as necessary to resolve complaints; responds to labor grievances and interacts with union representatives.

 REQUIRED KNOWLEDGE AND SKILLS